 Become an apprentice

-Welcome to our apprenticeship pages, where you can find everything you need to know about becoming an apprentice.
+Welcome to our apprenticeship pages, where you'll find everything, you need to know about starting your journey as an apprentice.

 What is an apprenticeship?

-• Work with experienced staff who will mentor you in your role
+• Work with experienced staff who will mentor you.

-• Earn a wage and get holiday pay as any other member of staff, having the same rights and responsibilities
+• Earn a wage and recieve holiday pay, with the same rights and responsibilities as other emmployees.

-• Get time for off the job learning related to your role
+• Spend time on off-the-job learning that's directly related to your role.

-If you are 16 years of age or over, you can become an apprentice as long as you spend at least half of your working hours in England during the apprenticeship and you are not in full-time education.
+If you are aged 16 years or over, you can become an apprentice as long as you live in England for at least half of your working hours during the apprenticeship and are not in full-time education.

 You can start an apprenticeship via two different routes:

-• You are already in employment and you / your employer is looking to upskill you in your workplace to support your progression in your role
+• If you're already employed, you and your employer can use an apprenticeship to upskill and support your progression in your role.

 Do you get paid?

-You earn a salary right from day one of your employment and training.
+• You can earn a salary right from day one of your employment and training.
 The salary will vary depending on the role and experience required for the role.

-The current minimum wage rate for an apprentice is £5.28 per hour.
-This rate applies if the apprentice is under 19, or if they are aged 19 or over and are in their first year.
-Apprentices must be paid the national minimum wage for their age if they are an apprentice aged 19 or over and have completed your first year.
+• The current minimum wage rate for an apprentice is £7.55 per hour.
+This rate applies if you are under 19, or aged 19 or over and in the first year of your apprenticeship.
+If you are aged 19 or over and have completed the first year, you must be paid at least the National Minimum Wage or National Living Wage for your age group.

 The current National Living Wage and the National Minimum Wage rates are:

-For existing staff who want to upskill through an apprenticeship programme, your terms and conditions (including wages) will not be adversely affected.
+For existing staff who want to upskill through an apprenticeship programme, your terms and conditions (including wages) are not usually affected.
+You will continue to recieve your agreed pay and benefits while completing your apprenticeship.

 How long do apprenticeships last?

-Your apprenticeship can take between one and five years to complete, depending on:
+Your apprenticeship can take between 8 months and up to 6 years to complete, depending on:

 • The number of hours you are working per week (less than 30 hours per week will extend the duration of your apprenticeship pro-rata).